How do I set up Cline so every file edit and terminal command requires approval?

 Frequently Asked Questions

-Can I configure Cline so every file edit and terminal command needs my approval?
+Can I still configure Cline so every file edit and terminal command requires approval?

 Key Takeaways: